MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-source-and-target.md

 * You can view the last 30 days of sign-ins to an application in the [sign-ins report](~/identity/monitoring-health/concept-sign-in-log-activity-details.md) in the Microsoft Entra admin center, or via [Graph](/graph/api/signin-list?view=graph-rest-1.0&tabs=http&preserve-view=true).
 * You can also send the [sign in logs to Azure Monitor](~/identity/monitoring-health/concept-log-monitoring-integration-options-considerations.md) to archive sign in activity for up to two years.

-### Monitoring Microsoft Entra ID Governance
+### Monitoring assignments in Microsoft Entra ID Governance

 If you are using Microsoft Entra ID Governance, then you can report on how users are getting access using Microsoft Entra ID Governance features.

-* An administrator, or a catalog owner, can [retrieve the list of users who have access package assignments](~/id-governance/entitlement-management-access-package-assignments.md), via the Microsoft Entra admin center, Graph or PowerShell.
+* An administrator, or a catalog owner, can [retrieve the list of users who have access package assignments](~/id-governance/entitlement-management-access-package-assignments.md), via the Microsoft Entra admin center, Microsoft Graph, or PowerShell.
 * You can also send the audit logs to Azure Monitor and view a history of [changes to the access package](~/id-governance/entitlement-management-logs-and-reporting.md#view-events-for-an-access-package), in the Microsoft Entra admin center, or via PowerShell.
 * For more information on these and other identity governance scenarios, see how to [monitor to adjust entitlement management policies and access as needed](~/id-governance/identity-governance-applications-deploy.md#monitor-to-adjust-entitlement-management-policies-and-access-as-needed).